MicrosoftDocs/powerapps-docs/articles/powerapps-get-started-azure-portal.md

    ms.date="11/17/2015"
    ms.author="litran"/>

-# What is PowerApps Enterprise?
+# What is Microsoft PowerApps enterprise?

-PowerApps Enterprise is a new Microsoft Azure service.
-PowerApps Enterprise extends creating mobile apps to business users within your company and allows IT Admins to tightly manage these apps.
+Microsoft PowerApps enterprise is a new Microsoft Azure service.
+Microsoft PowerApps enterprise extends creating mobile apps to business users within your company and allows IT Admins to tightly manage these apps.

 Using an Office-style interface with ribbons and Excel formulas, business users can create apps that: